storacha/w3up/packages/w3up-client/README.md

 import * as Client from '@storacha/client'
 import { StoreMemory } from '@storacha/client/stores/memory'

-async function main () {
+async function main() {
   // from "bring your own Agent" example in `Creating a client object" section`
   // used command line to generate KEY and PROOF (stored in env variables)
   // KEY: `npx ucan-key ed --json` in command line, which returns private key and DID for Agent (the private key is stored in KEY)
-  // PROOF: w3cli used to run `w3 delegation create <did_from_ucan-key_command_above> --can 'blob/add' --can 'index/add' --can 'filecoin/offer' --can 'upload/add' | base64`, which returns the delegation from Space to the Agent we're using (stored in PROOF) const principal = Signer.parse(process.env.KEY)
-  const store = new StoreMemory() const client = await Client.create({ principal, store })
+  // PROOF: CLI used to run `storacha delegation create <did_from_ucan-key_command_above> --can 'blob/add' --can 'index/add' --can 'filecoin/offer' --can 'upload/add' | base64`, which returns the delegation from Space to the Agent we're using (stored in PROOF) const principal = Signer.parse(process.env.KEY) const store = new StoreMemory() const client = await Client.create({ principal, store })

   // now give Agent the delegation from the Space const proof = await parseProof(process.env.PROOF) const space = await client.addSpace(proof) await client.setCurrentSpace(space.did())

   // READY to go!
 }

 /** @param {string} data Base64 encoded CAR file */
-async function parseProof (data) {
+async function parseProof(data) {
   const blocks = []
   const reader = await CarReader.fromBytes(Buffer.from(data, 'base64'))
   for await (const block of reader.blocks()) {